-These complications are rare.
-However, if they occur, you may need a second surgery to correct them.
+These risks are rare.
+But if they occur, you may need a second surgery to correct them.

-If you’ve had a vaginal hysterectomy, your vagina will be packed with gauze to control bleeding.
-The doctors will remove the gauze in a few days.
-After that, you can expect to have bloody or brownish drainage from your vagina for about ten days.
-Wearing a menstrual pad can help protect your clothing.
+If you’ve had a vaginal hysterectomy, your vagina will be packed with gauze to control the bleeding.
+The doctors will remove the gauze within a few days after the surgery.
+But you may experience bloody or brownish drainage from your vagina for a few days after that.
+Wearing a menstrual pad can help protect your clothing from getting stained.

 - sexual intercourse

 If you’ve had a vaginal or laparoscopic hysterectomy, you’ll probably be able to return to most of your regular activities within 3 to 4 weeks.
 Recovery time will be a little longer if you’ve had an abdominal hysterectomy.
 You should be completely healed in about 6 to 8 weeks.